liuyuan-pal/NeRO/README.md

 2023.07.26 Thanks @[ingra14m](https://github.com/ingra14m) for adding support for the NeRF-blender datasets (ShinyObject/NeRF-Synthetic).
 These codes are included in the `nerf-syn` branch https://github.com/liuyuan-pal/NeRO/tree/nerf-syn.
 Welcome to try it!

+2024.04.14 Thanks @[bell-one](https://github.com/bell-one) for adding a material extraction module.
+Now we can extract the materials to UV maps instead of defining them on the vertices.
+Check out [extract_materials_texture_map.py](extract_materials_texture_map.py) for this function!

 ## Usage
 ### Setup
 1. Install basic required packages.